Wendy Williams Tells Audience Member To ‘Get Out’ After Phone Goes Off During Show

 The last few months have been a bit tumultuous for Williams.
 She revealed on her show earlier this year that she had been living in a sober house and, one month later, filed for divorce from her husband Kevin Hunter, whom she had been married to for over 20 years.

 Lately, things have begun to look up for the star.
 According to Vibe, Williams is the latest celebrity that will be honored with a star on the Hollywood Walk of Fame.
-The accolade will be presented to her next, on Thursday, October 17.
+The accolade will be presented to her on Thursday, October 17.